hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The Hypixel Lobby is currently the only map outside SkyBlock that is also using the graph network.

+### Why a Graph?

+A plain list of waypoints can only describe one route in one fixed order.
+As soon as the player stands somewhere else, or could take a shortcut, there is nothing left to calculate.
+A graph stores how places are connected instead of one finished route, so a path can be built from wherever the player currently is to wherever they want to go.

+The second reason is that not every connection is a straight walk.
+Warps, jump pads and teleport pads link two spots that are nowhere near each other.
+Some paths only work in one direction.
+Some paths are slower than their length suggests.
+None of that can be read out of the shape of the world, it has to be recorded by hand, and a graph holds all of it in one place.

+That handmade part is also why the Graph Editor works the way it does: you walk the island and drop nodes as you go, and the network is the result of that walk.

 ### Areas

 The node tags **Area** and **Small Area** define the current area for other SkyHanni features.